 curriculum standards, which is one of the keys to the organization's success.

-Over the past three years, JA has launched three new intensive programs for high school students:
+Recently, JA has launched three new intensive programs for high school students:

 Three year average: